Formidable battery life

 OnePlus made sure the OnePlus 8 charges as rapidly as possible when plugged in.

 One of the major upgrades to the OnePlus 8 Pro is the company’s too-long-in-coming adoption of wireless charging tech.
 The big Pro enjoys speedy wired and wireless charging.
 Alas, the standard 8 model lacks wireless charging.
-This is a shame, as most competing flagships these days in fact do offer wireless charging, even smaller flagship fare such as the Galaxy S20 and Pixel 4.
-To offset this, OnePlus made sure the OnePlus 8 charges as rapidly as possible when plugged in.
+This is a shame, as most competing flagships these days in fact do offer wireless charging.
+To offset this, OnePlus made sure the OnePlus 8 charges rapidly when plugged in.
 The included 30W charger pushes current into the lithium-ion battery at astounding speed.
 Just thirty minutes nets a 66% charge, which is more than enough when topping up between work and a night out.
 A full charge took just 63 minutes.

 - 48MP, f/1.78, 0.8µm, OIS, EIS